 The Anti-Oppressive Leadership Fellows Program prepares groups of nonprofit leaders to positively impact their organization’s culture, practices, and policies.

-Two or three top-level leaders from an organization should apply together, such as the CEO/ED, Chair of the Board, and DEI Director.
-Participants receive a Certificate in Anti-Oppressive Leadership from Adelphi University upon completion of the eleven-month program.
+Two or four top-level leaders from an organization should apply together, such as the CEO/ED, Chair of the Board, and DEI Director.
+Participants receive a Certificate in Anti-Oppressive Leadership from Adelphi University upon completion of the twelve-month program.

 This is a virtual program!
 Fellows will receive training, compassionate coaching, peer support, and mutual accountability in order to make progress from wherever they are in their journey into anti-oppression work.
 Throughout the experience, participants will explore and craft sustainable actions to strengthen an equity-driven organizational culture.
 By demonstrating your commitment to combating oppression, your staff and the communities you serve will benefit even more from your leadership, organizational culture, and strengthened relationships.